tommlogan/riskblog/_posts/2020-05-17-sra-workshop.md

 Participants will arrive on Sunday for a introductory dinner and welcome that evening.
 On Monday and Tuesday morning we will have discussion sessions and workshops.

+# Guest speakers
+Some of the workshops will be led by leading members of the Society of Risk Analysis (SRA).
+These include:\\
+* Professor Seth Guikema (SRA President) - "how to write a paper for the journal of risk analysis"\\
+* Robyn Wilson (SRA President-elect) - "how to engage with and influence policy as a risk scientist"

 # More information
 More information will be posted here as it becomes available.
 Feel free to reach out to [Tom](mailto:tom.logan@canterbury.ac.nz).